Modern Foreign Languages

 Key Stage 3 French:

-Pupils learn names of places in town, to ask for and give directions, food and drink items and to ask for items in shops and in restaurants They learn about school in France, school subjects, to tell the time, to describe their school day, and to talk in detail about sport and leisure activities.
-In Year 8 pupils learn to talk about future aspirations and plans and to give a detailed account of a past holiday.
-They learn to give opinions and reasons, and to ask questions.
-They learn more about life in France and its towns as well as other French speaking countries.
+Pupils learn vocabulary for places in town, giving directions, food and drink, and asking for items in shops and restaurants.
+They explore school life in France, school subjects, telling the time, describing the school day, and talking in detail about sports and leisure.
+In Year 8 they learn to discuss future plans and aspirations and describe a past holiday.
+They also learn to give opinions with reasons, ask questions, and expand their understanding of life in France and other French‑speaking countries.

 ASSESSMENT